ooorouge/ooorouge.github.io/README.md

 ## Overview

 We create a visualization that introduced the evolution of Stack Overflow which is a question and answer site for professional and enthusiast programmers.
-To show the evolution of Stack Overflow, we split it into three parts: users' information, 70 most popular tags used to describe questions and trends of 200 most popular tags.
+To show the evolution of Stack Overflow, we split it into three parts: users' information, 70 most popular tags used to describe questions and trends of 200 most popular tags for every year.

 ## Code